Learn more about scholarships available to new and current graduate students.

 City Year Detroit Alumni Scholarship Program awards at least two scholarships to students who successfully complete the City Year Detroit experience.
 The scholarship awards up to $5,350 and is matched with AmeriCorps funds.
 The award is for up to two years (four semesters).
 Students must be pursuing an undergraduate or graduate degree.
 Recipients are expected to enroll full-time (less than full-time enrollment awards will be prorated).
-Submit City Year documentation to the Director of Admissions and Orientation (1145 University Center).
+Submit City Year documentation to the Director of Admissions (1145 University Center).

 The University of Michigan-Dearborn provides scholarship support of 25% of assessed tuition and fees that benefit the staff and faculty of the entire University of Michigan System (Ann Arbor, Flint, Dearborn, and the Health System) who attend the University of Michigan-Dearborn as a degree seeking undergraduate or graduate student.

 The Community Service Personnel Scholarship Program provides a scholarship valued at 20% of tuition and fees for public safety employees at partnering organizations.
 The scholarship is available for degree seeking students and can be used for undergraduate and graduate programs.